Can I convert my term life insurance to whole life insurance?

 Term vs. whole life insurance

-With term life insurance, the policyholder chooses a period of time over which their policy is active — usually somewhere between 10 and 30 years.
+With term life insurance, the policyholder chooses a period during which their policy is active — usually somewhere between 10 and 30 years.
 The policyholder pays premiums until the end of the term.
 If they die within the policy term, their beneficiaries receive the death benefit.
 If not, the policyholder is left without coverage when the term ends.

 What happens at the end of a life insurance term?